Aditya-rgb/Travel-Memory/README.md

     - Clicked on `Create Target Group`.

 3. **Created the Load Balancer:**
-    - Returned to `Load Balancers` and clicked on `Create Load Balancer`.
+    - Returned to `Load Balancers` , chose the Target group I created above and clicked on `Create Load Balancer`.

 4. **Tested the Load Balancer:**
     - Copied the DNS name of the load balancer (`Aditya-TM-LB-1185255078.us-west-2.elb.amazonaws.com`) and pasted it into the browser.